 Bonus: more hikes in Southeast Asia

 Looking for even more hiking spots in Southeast Asia?
 Here are a few that almost made it to our list.
 Indonesia and Laos are home to many hiking trails, and you can spend up to a month trekking around.

-For Indonesia, you can check out Mount Agung, Mount Bromo and Kawah Ijen – the blue fire crater as seen on National Geographic!
-If you’re in Laos, look up Luang Prabang, Bokeo Nature Reserve, and the more difficult Kong Lor Cave.
+For Indonesia, you can check out Mount Agung, Mount Bromo, and Kawah Ijen – the blue fire crater as seen on award-winning magazine National Geographic.
+If you’re in Laos, look up Luang Prabang, Bokeo Nature Reserve, and the more challenging Kong Lor Cave.